-Limited Liability Company Private Stock Company (Private Company) Public Joint Stock Branch/Representative (LLC) Company (PJSC) Office It must have a general manager who is resident in the UAE.
+Limited Liability Company Private Joint Stock Public Joint Stock Branch/Representative (LLC) Company (PrJSC) Company (PJSC) Office It must have a general manager who is resident in the UAE.
 If it has more than fifteen partners, it must appoint a Supervisory Board comprising at least three partners with a three year term starting as of the date of issuance of the appointment decision.
-The general assembly may re- elect such partners upon th expiry of such period or elect other partners.
+The general assembly may relect such partners upon the expiry of such period or elect other partners.
 Also, the members of the Supervisory Board may be dismissed at any time for an acceptable reason.
-Management and control are subject to mandatory requirements of the Companies Law, under which certain matters are reserved to the general assembly (i.e., a meeting of the partners) and some matters require a special resolution. who is not an executive officer or a general manager of another company.
-Management and control are subject to mandatory requirements of the Companies Law, under which certain matters are reserved to the general assembly (i.e., a meeting of the shareholders). less than three and shall not exceed 11.
+Management and control are subject to mandatory requirements of the CCL, under which certain matters are reserved to the general assembly (i.e., a meeting of the partners) and some matters require a special resolution.
+It must have a chairman and a vice-chairman, who are elected through secret ballots and who must be UAE nationals.
+Two-thirds of the board members must own shares in the Private Company.
+A PrJSC must have a managing director, who is not an executive officer or a general manager of another company.
+Management and control are subject to mandatory requirements of the CCL, under which certain matters are reserved to the general assembly (i.e., a meeting of the shareholders). less than three and shall not exceed 11.
 It must have a chairman and a vice-chairman who are elected through secret ballots and who must be UAE nationals.
 Two-thirds of the board members must own shares in the PJSC.
 A PJSC must have a managing director who is not an executive officer or a general manager of another company.
 Management and control are subject to mandatory requirements of the Companies Law, under which certain matters are reserved to the general assembly (i.e., a meeting of the shareholders).

-Limited Liability Company Private Stock Company Public Joint Stock Branch/Representative (LLC) (Private Company) Company (PJSC) Office Transfer of shares It has a statutory pre- emption right.
+Limited Liability Company (LLC) Private Joint Stock Company (PrJSC) Public Joint Stock Company (PJSC) Branch/Representative Office Transfer of shares It has a statutory pre- emption right.
 It has no statutory pre- emption right.
 Restrictions apply on carrying out any transfers to third parties until the company publishes the financial statements of one financial year from the date of registration at the Commercial Register.
 This restriction also applies for each capital increase.
 Transfers are permissible among other founding shareholders or legal heirs.
-It has no statutory pre- emption right.
+It has no statutory preemption right.
 Restrictions apply on carrying out any transfers to third parties until the company publishes the financial statements of two financial years from the date of the listing or from the date of registration at the Commercial Register (if it is exempted from the listing requirement).
 Transfers are permissible among other founding shareholders or legal heirs.
 Not applicable.